Hints for Cooking Consistently Great Curries

 To save time on the night try preparing your curry filling the night before.
 Also, use store bought puff pastry sheets to bake your pies in a pie maker or oven.
 Choose between chunky pies or try using minced beef, lamb or chicken instead.

-Tip: Ensure the sauce in your filling is sufficiently thickened by stove-top reduction in an open pan (if time permits), or, alternatively, just dust a little flour through the dish and stir-in.
+Tip: Ensure the sauce in your filling is sufficiently thicken.
+Achieve this by stove-top reduction in an open pan (if time permits), or, alternatively, just dust a little flour through the dish and stir-in.

 Oven Roasted Kebabs

 Oven Roasted Kebabs are a gift from heaven for the carnivores amongst us.

 Marinate overnight and skewer the meat ready for cooking in an oven, BBQ or over the coals.
 You won’t believe the flavour that can come from such a simple process with a few natural ingredients.

 Tip: If you are using an oven then, for best results, suspend the kebab skewers over a baking tray or wire grill, to ensure even hot air flow around each kebab.

 Tip: Apply leftover marinade during the cooking process with a pastry brush for extra flavour.